EnderPey/GarbageCollection-Defragmentation/README.md

 - **Old Generation Heap**: Introduced an 'old' generation heap for improved memory management of older objects.
 - **In-Place Compaction**: Enhanced the `duFree` function to effectively manage memory from both young and old heaps.
 - **Enhanced Minor Collection**: Updated the `minorCollection` function to better manage the survival count for blocks, refining memory management strategies.

-## Learning Outcomes

-Throughout the development of this project, I gained significant insights and skills, including:

-1. **Understanding of Memory Management**: Deepened my understanding of dynamic memory allocation and the challenges associated with fragmentation and garbage collection.
-2. **Algorithmic Design**: Improved my ability to design algorithms for memory allocation and compaction, considering performance trade-offs and efficiency.
-3. **Debugging Skills**: Enhanced my debugging skills through the implementation of memory dump functionalities and systematic testing of allocation and deallocation operations.
-4. **Programming Proficiency**: Strengthened my proficiency in C/C++ programming, particularly in the context of systems programming and low-level memory management.
-5. **Project Structuring and Documentation**: Learned the importance of structuring a project effectively and documenting my code for clarity and maintainability.

 ## Usage